dashed-slug/wallets/readme.txt

 Remember that you have two options: stand-alone wallets or web wallets.
 Running a web wallet is considerably easier than a stand-alone wallet, as it does not require system administration skills.
 As a general rule, if you have trouble using Linux from the command line, you will be better off installing a web wallet.

 = I am setting up a Bitcoin full node.
-In my .conf file I have provided the rpcuser and rpcpass parameters.
+In my .conf file I have provided the rpcuser and rpcpassword parameters.
 Instead, the plugin recommends the rpcauth parameter. =

-You should *either* use `rpcuser` and `rpcpass` to specify login credentials to the RPC API, *or* `rpcauth`, but not both.
+You should *either* use `rpcuser` and `rpcpassword` to specify login credentials to the RPC API, *or* `rpcauth`, but not both.
 The `rpcauth` parameter is simply a way to specify a hashed/salted version of the username and password, rather than the plaintext values.
 The plugin recommends a hash that contains the username and password you have provided in the coin adapter settings.
 It uses the algorithm from [`rpcauth.py`](https://github.com/bitcoin/bitcoin/tree/master/share/rpcauth).

 = How can I integrate the plugin with my site? =